htijna/Ecogfront/README.md

 How to Get Started:
     Farmers can sign up, list their products, and start selling immediately.
     Consumers can browse a wide selection of locally grown products, place orders.

+Backend of this project is another repository  path- https://github.com/htijna/Ecogback